wmacevoy/latex-docker/README.md

 - source (**NOTICE DOT**) `. bin/latex-docker-context` to setup their path in the terminal they are using.
 - use the texlive commands, `pdflatex paper.tex` etc.

+### Tests and reproducibility

+- The tufte test at `tests/tufte/run` uses a checked-in snapshot by default for stability.
+To test against the latest upstream, set `USE_REMOTE_TUFTE=1` in the environment.
+- If LaTeX refuses to overwrite an existing PDF (e.g., "I can't write on file ..."), remove the existing PDF first.
+The test script does this automatically.

 ## FAQ